Tsechen Monastery and Dzong: Early history

 It was the seat of the incarnation of Buton Rinchendrub, known as Kungra Lodro.

 20th century to present

-On 28 June, during the British expedition to Tibet, Brigadier-General Macdonald, who had just arrived that day, concluded that Tsechen, which guarded the rear of the Gyantse Dzong, would have to be cleared before the assault of Gyantse Dzong could begin.
-Shortly before sunset, that same day, the nearby "seemingly impregnable" Tsechen Monastery and Dzong was stormed, after a heavy bombardment by the British ten-pound cannon.
+In 1904, during the British expedition to Tibet, Brigadier-General James Macdonald arrived at Tsechen to oversee the expedition's progress towards Lhasa.
+After analysing the situation, Macdonald concluded that since Tsechen guarded the rear of the Gyantse Dzong and the road to Shigatse, it would have to be cleared of Tibetan troops before an assault could be carried out on the Gyantse Dzong.
+Shortly before sunset, British forces stormed the "seemingly impregnable" monastery, which was occupied by 1,200 Tibetan soldiers, and captured it; the assault had been preceded by a bombardment of the monastery using a BL 10-pounder mountain gun.